Archive for the ‘Counselling with D’ Category

 So what are my options?
 Well, according to the council; to remain in the 1 bedroom flat that is also occupied by my former partner until such a time as I am able to secure alternative accommodation on my own.

 Seems crazy?
 I’d say so.
 But who am I to argue?
-I am, after all, suffering from a mental illness and my view carries little or no weight in the matter.
+I am, after all, suffering from a mental illness and my view carries little or no weight.
 And the fact that I have been paying taxes all my life in order to help people in my situation, well – forget it..
 Apparently the fact that you have done your bit doesn’t mean that you have a right to help when you need it.

 I have been in touch with Shelter, a charity helping people who either are or are at risk of becoming homeless.
 They have decided that they will try to help me, but unfortunately, no matter how you turn things around, I do have a legal right to remain in my current accommodation.
 So, we’ve had to come up with a different argument in order for me to get the help I so desperately need.
 The argument is that it is not reasonable for me to occupy the property on the grounds that doing so would have a detrimental effect on my mental health condition.
 In other words; staying in an environment which has previously been highly supportive but no longer is, is very likely to make me more depressed, and is therefore equal to putting me at risk.
 As such I would be considered an adult at risk, and the council would have to house me.